IlyaLisov/postgres-neo4j-migration-tool/README.md

 These migration files are not deleted after script execution.
 So you can see what data was dumped and uploaded to Neo4j.

+Relationship migration is provided by matching nodes with provided primary key.
+So if some of your nodes have similar id, relationship will be added to each of them.
+It can be avoided but providing `<labelFrom>` and `<labelTo>` tags.

 If no exceptions were thrown, you will see messages in logs with amount of created nodes.